-The elitist idea that gaming is something you can only do on a flashing, multicolored PC or on the box under your TV is dead.
-Mobile gaming is here to stay, and it has lured millions of people in with a wide range of challenges that go all the way from matching three fruits to slaughtering 99 strangers.
-The best Android and iPhone games are varied, but sometimes the lack of screen real estate can really cramp your gaming style.
-If portability is still a prime consideration, then the best gaming tablets are ready to satisfy your needs.
+The idea that gaming is something you can only do on a souped-up, multicolored PC — or on the box under your TV — is dead.
+Mobile gaming has arrived, luring millions of people with a wide range of challenges from matching three fruits in a row to colonizing planets.
+The best Android and iPhone games vary widely, but sometimes the lack of smartphone screen real estate can cramp your style.
+If portability is still a prime factor, then split the difference with the best gaming tablets.

-While the emerging category of dedicated gaming phones is starting to heat up, the idea of a specialized gaming tablet seems to have died with the Nvidia Shield.
-The best gaming tablets today are not exactly distinct from the best tablets, and we’ve put together a list for you anyway.
+While the emerging category of dedicated gaming phones may be starting to heat up, the idea of specialized gaming tablets seems to have died with the Nvidia Shield.
+The best gaming tablets today are somewhat though not entirely distinct from our best tablets, but they have a few standout features that make them optimal for gamers as well as overall tablet users.
+One friendly reminder though, you can gift yourself one as there are countless tablet deals on Black Friday 2020.

 - Best overall: Apple iPad Pro (11-inch)